nixworks/public/news/2010/09/18/README.md

 ##### Slovakia
 ### [Voters in Slovakia go to the polls to vote on a referendum to reduce the size of the National Council of the Slovak Republic and cut political perks amongst other things. ](/news/2010/09/18/voters-in-slovakia-go-to-the-polls-to-vote-on-a-referendum-to-reduce-the-size-of-the-national-council-of-the-slovak-republic-and-cut-politic.md)
-_Context: Slovakia, National Council of the Slovak Republic, a referendum_
+_Context: a referendum, National Council of the Slovak Republic, Slovakia_

 ##### Pope Benedict XVI
 ### [Pope Benedict XVI apologizes to the victims of sexual abuse within the Roman Catholic Church during his visit to Britain. ](/news/2010/09/18/pope-benedict-xvi-apologizes-to-the-victims-of-sexual-abuse-within-the-roman-catholic-church-during-his-visit-to-britain.md)
-_Context: sexual abuse, Roman Catholic Church, Pope Benedict XVI_
+_Context: Pope Benedict XVI, Roman Catholic Church, sexual abuse_

 ##### United Nations
 ### [A United Nations envoy arrives in Guinea to discuss the suspension of the presidential election. ](/news/2010/09/18/a-united-nations-envoy-arrives-in-guinea-to-discuss-the-suspension-of-the-presidential-election.md)
-_Context: November's presidential poll, United Nations, Guinea_
+_Context: Guinea, United Nations, November's presidential poll_

 ##### German
 ### [Tens of thousands of Germans protest in Berlin against the plans of the German government to extend the life of the country's nuclear power plants by another ten years. ](/news/2010/09/18/tens-of-thousands-of-germans-protest-in-berlin-against-the-plans-of-the-german-government-to-extend-the-life-of-the-country-s-nuclear-power.md)
-_Context: Government of Germany, nuclear power, Berlin, German_
+_Context: Government of Germany, German, Berlin, nuclear power_

 ##### Bulgaria
 ### [Bulgarian Romani protest outside the French embassy in Sofia about expulsions of Romani from France. ](/news/2010/09/18/bulgarian-romani-protest-outside-the-french-embassy-in-sofia-about-expulsions-of-romani-from-france.md)
-_Context: Sofia, Roma, France, Bulgaria_
+_Context: Bulgaria, Sofia, Roma, France_

 ## [Previous Day...](/news/2010/09/17/index.md)